goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - It would be a lot better if we could figure out some way to pass it just the user that it cares about.
 - In UserHeader component, mapStateToProps function seems just like a little bit unnecessary.
 Everytime we want to pull some data out of a component, we have to define this really repetitive function.
 - But there is another way that would have been really nice to pull data out of the redux store.
-- So essentially rather than finding the appropriate user inside of the component, we want to find it in side of mapStateToProps.
+- So essentially rather than finding the appropriate user inside of the component, we want to find it inside of mapStateToProps.
 - We can refers props of the component using 'ownProps' object as a second argument of mapStateToProps function.
   ```js
   const mapStatetoProps = (state, ownProps) => {